 Subsequently she taught several Art & Design classes at the Napa Community College as well as her own series of “Art & Soul Journeys” as transformative art practice out of her studio in Oakland and Art Centers in the California Bay Area.
 She documented her own transformative painting process in “Walks In Nature” in which one of her larger abstract paintings “Both Worlds” is featured in stages.
 The video provides insight into her intuitive, visionary and explorative way of working.

 Hannelore Fischer has exhibited her art in California, Oregon, Washington, Arizona and Texas and has won numerous awards and recognitions.
 She currently lives in Mariposa, California where she creates her own unique nature impressions of the Sierra Nevada, Yosemite and the foothills.
 She paints in her new octagonal studio and is active in the local art scene.
-She is a member of the Mariposa Arts Council, the Sierra Artists Gallery, Yosemite Sierra Artists, Carnegie Center for the Arts and Mariposa/Yosemite Artists.
+She is a member of the Mariposa Arts Council, the Sierra Artists Gallery, Mariposa/Yosemite Artists, Yosemite Sierra Artists, Bedford Gallery and Carnegie Center for the Arts.